 The Bottom Line: Choose a Wound Healing and HBOT Specialist Near You

-Visit the R3 wound care clinic location near you today to learn more about this natural alternative healing treatment and its potential to save your limb — or your life!
-We have 4 locations across the Dallas Fort Worth and San Antonio areas.
+Visit the R3 wound care clinic location near you today to learn more about the best diabetic foot ulcer treatments and their potential to save your limb — or your life!
+We have locations across the Dallas Fort Worth, San Antonio and Houston, TX areas.